Sage-Bionetworks/portalsDocs/articles/getting_started.md

 {% endtabs %}

-## Becoming a Certified User
+## Registering on Synapse

-Anyone can browse public content in Synapse but in order to download and create content you will need to register for an account:
+Anyone can browse public content on the Synapse web site, but in order to download and create content you will need to register for an account:

 <a href="https://www.synapse.org/register" class="btn btn-primary">Register</a>{:target="_blank"}

+### Becoming a Certified User

-As Synapse can store human subject data that has sharing and use restrictions, you will also need to become certified and take a quiz about what kinds of items can be shared in Synapse.
+Since Synapse can store human subject data that has sharing and use restrictions, before you can create content you will need to become a Certified User and take a quiz about what kinds of items can be shared in Synapse.
 To start this process:

 <a href="https://www.synapse.org/#!Quiz:Certification" class="btn btn-primary">Become a Certified User</a>{:target="_blank"}